 According to Forrest Mosten, a Los Angeles mediator, family law specialist and the author of A Complete Guide to Mediation (American Bar Association), mediation is a new alternative to divorce litigation.
 “As people become disenchanted with our court systems, and as we become aware of the significant impact that a family breakup has on children, more people are turning to mediation.”
 Mediation isn't marriage counseling—that's for couples who want to get back together again.
 You may discuss your feelings about the marriage and the decision to divorce during the process, but the goal of mediation is to reach agreements that will help you, your ex, and your children (if any) adjust to the divorce—and resolve future issues together.

-Before going into a mediation or collaborative negotiation session, I encourage all separated and divorced parents to do the parenting work on UpToParents.org and the Divorce Mission Statement, Worksheets and EJournal on MakingDivorceWork.com.
+Before going into a mediation or collaborative negotiation session, I encourage all separated and divorced parents to do the parenting work on UpToParents.org.
+The newest parenting site is www.CoParenter.com which gives easy to use tools to draft successful letters to your co-parent and to develop and tweak your parenting plan.
 I also recommend that parents use the suggested age appropriate parenting plans provided by the Los Angeles Superior Court (see below) and the communication tools of OurFamilyWizard.com as resources to help their children.
 Most importantly, listen to your children.
 The movie, www.Splitfilm.org (click on video clip) is the most useful resource.
 For less than 10% of the cost of an hour of a mediator or a lawyer, this film has children of divorce discuss their impressions and feelings of how divorce affects their lives and how parents can make it better for their children.

 Comments of Los Angeles Lawyers about